Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

        int32_t curr_queue;
    } mm_context_t;

 The mm_context is responsible for maintaining each module entity.
-MMFv2 support these modules (video, AAC_encoder, AAC_decoder, audio, g711, opus, mp4, rtp, rtsp) by default.
+MMF support these modules (video, AAC_encoder, AAC_decoder, audio, g711, opus, mp4, rtp, rtsp) by default.
 Each module is independent and corresponding to the individual input/ output queue, state and in the